Fleeg/fleeg-platform/README.md

 ## Contact Us
-If you need help to setup Fleeg, want to talk about some cool enhancement or you have some questions, please join us in [Gitter](https://gitter.im/fleeg/Lobby).
+If you need help to setup Fleeg, want to talk about some cool enhancement or you have some questions, please join us at [Gitter](https://gitter.im/fleeg/Lobby).

 ## Code of Conduct
 Help us keep the Fleeg Community open and inclusive.
 Please read and follow